 |Purpose||Focus on privacy.
 Practical for everyday use.||Decentralized digital currency|

-|Founder||Sunerok (psudonym)||Satoshi Nakamoto (alias)|
+|Founder||Sunerok (pseudonym)||Satoshi Nakamoto (alias)|

 |Market Cap||Over $2 billion||Over $250 billion|

-|How long did it take to hit $100?||Verge hasn’t yet hit $100 although it did experience an increase of value of over 1000% in a week in December 2017||51 months|
+|How long did it take to hit $100?||Verge hasn’t yet hit $100 although it did experience a 1000% increase in value during December 2017.||51 months|

 |Notable Supporters||John McAfee||Jeff Currie (Goldman Sachs) |

 Peter Theil (Venture capitalist)

 |Consensus Method||Proof of work||Proof of work|

 |Network Hash Rate*||4.9 Th/s||Over 40 BTC per hour|

 |Difficulty increase||Difficulty is adjusted based on hash rate with a 30 second target time||Every 2,016 Blocks|